 Timing of Applications

 It’s wise to apply for two at the same time (on the same day), as the two hard credit inquiries should combine into one as long as both are personal cards or both are business cards.
-I’d recommend putting some time–at least two months if not three–between these double application days though, as Chase has been shutting down accounts recently for too many new accounts too quickly (makes you look risky to lend more credit to).
+I’d recommend putting some time–at least three months if not four–between these double application days though, as Chase will shut down accounts for too many new accounts too quickly as it makes you look risky to lend more credit to.

 If you plan on pursuing miles and points as a hobby, it’s a no-brainer that your first five rewards cards should be issued by Chase.
 If you’re interested in earning a Companion Pass and/or Rapid Rewards for Southwest flights, then the first five should be the Sapphire Reserve, the Freedom, the Ink Business Preferred, and two Southwest cards.

 I’ll discuss Combo #2, #3, and the bonus combo in upcoming posts.

 The above recommendations will apply to the majority of people, but not everyone.
 If you have a very specific destination in mind and you want to make sure you earn the right type of rewards for you trip, use our Free Credit Card Consultation Service.
 I’ll make sure you’re set up with the right cards.